-During the preparation of NIR 2020 the data about areas of natural, primary or quasi-primary forests have been received from the Ministry of Defense of Ukraine and the State Agency of Ukraine on Exclusion Zone Management with total area of 1238.9 ha.
+During the preparation of NIR 2021 the data about areas of natural, primary or quasi-primary forests have been received from the Ministry of Defense of Ukraine and the State Agency of Ukraine on Exclusion Zone Management with total area of 1238.9 ha.
 The State Forest Agency of Ukraine provided information, that under its responsibility there are 20,208.4 ha of such forests.
 These areas were excluded from the calculation of CSC in Forest land category.

-Annually there are 50.0-65.8 kt CO_2 -eq. of GHG removed by the Forest Land category in total (Fig. 6.1).
-In 2018 Forest Land category is a sink of -50.7 Mt CO_2 -eq., what is lower by 21 % as in 1990 (-64.0 Mt CO_2 -eq.) and by 0.6 % as in 2017 (-51.0 Mt CO_2 -eq.).
+Annually there are 50.6-66.4 kt CO_2 -eq. of GHG removed by the Forest Land category in total (Fig. 6.1).
+In 2019 Forest Land category is a sink of -51.4 Mt CO_2 -eq., what is lower by 19 % as in 1990 (-63.1 Mt CO_2 -eq.) and higher by 1 % as in 2018 (-51.0 Mt CO_2 -eq.).

-Difference in C-removals during the reporting period is due to the felling volumes, emissions from fires, afforestation areas, as well as conversions to the category from other land-uses.
+Difference in C-removals during the reporting period is due to the felling volumes, emissions from fires and other disturbances, afforestation areas, as well as conversions to the category from other land-uses.

-Emissions of greenhouse gases other than CO2 are associated with uncontrolled fires and soil drainage, as well as nitrogen mineralization due to land conversion (direct and indirect emissions of Nitrogen).
-No other activities that contribute into emission of gases other than CO2 are conducted in Ukraine in the forestry sector (fertilizers, controlled fires).
+Emissions of greenhouse gases other than CO_2 are associated with uncontrolled fires and soil drainage, as well as nitrogen mineralization due to land conversion (direct and indirect emissions of Nitrogen).
+No other activities that contribute into emission of gases other than CO_2 are conducted in Ukraine in the forestry sector (fertilizers, controlled fires).